l7mp/stunner/docs/cmd/stunnerctl.md

 go build -o stunnerctl cmd/stunnerctl/main.go
 ```

+Or download the binary from the [releases](https://github.com/l7mp/stunner/releases) page.

 ## Usage

 Type `stunnerctl` to get a glimpse of the sub-commands and features provided.